Turkey strikes in Syria, Iraq a week after Istanbul bombing | Law-Order

 Turkey strikes in Syria, Iraq a week after Istanbul bombing

-Turkey launched airstrikes over northern regions of Syria and Iraq, the Turkish Defence Ministry said o Sunday, targeting Kurdish groups that Ankara holds responsible for last week's bomb attack in Istanbul.
+Turkey launched deadly airstrikes over northern regions of Syria and Iraq, the Turkish Defense Ministry said on Sunday, targeting Kurdish groups that Ankara holds responsible for last week's bomb attack in Istanbul.

-Warplanes attacked bases of the outlawed Kurdistan Workers' Party, or PKK, and the Syrian People's Protection Units, or YPG, the ministry said in a statement, which was accompanied by images of F-16 jets taking off and footage of a strike from an aerial drone.
+Warplanes attacked bases of the outlawed Kurdistan Workers' Party (PKK), and the Syrian People's Protection Units (YPG), the ministry said in a statement, which was accompanied by images of F-16 jets taking off and footage of a strike from an aerial drone.

+The ministry cited Turkey's right to self defence under Article 51 of the United Nations Charter in launching an operation it called Claw-Sword late on Saturday.

+It said it was targeting areas “used as a base by terrorists in their attacks on our country”.

 Turkish authorities blamed the attack on the PKK and its Syrian affiliate the YPG.
 The Kurdish militant groups have, however, denied involvement.